Hilton San Francisco Union Square: Second tower

 this makes it the tallest building in San Francisco to be located outside both the Financial District and the South of Market District.

 The hotel was featured in the 1972 screwball comedy What's Up Doc?, where the main characters stay at a Hotel Bristol hosting a music convention.
 Filming took place in the new 46-story skyscraper hotel, with the lobby, drugstore, ballroom, seventeenth floor, and partly-finished top floor all filling the first hour of the film.

 In March 1985, Hilton was refused permission to open a casino property in Atlantic City, with the New Jersey Casino Control Commission in part citing that "reputed members of organized crime had frequented the San Francisco Hilton and had been seen coming and going at the office of Henri Lewin, a Hilton executive vice president....Werner Lewin, a Hilton vice president and general manager of the San Francisco Hilton, asked Hilton employees to destroy records because of a pending Federal antitrust investigation," which had found "associations with individuals of the most alarming type."

 Third tower and renovations

 From 1985–1988, the hotel was completely rebuilt at a cost of $150 million, to designs by architect John Carl Warnecke, with the addition of a 26-story 348 ft third tower, connecting the two original towers, and rehabilitation of the first five levels of the Hilton Plaza.
 Tabler's original checkerboard facade was removed and replaced with a more contemporary post-modern facade to match the new wing.

 Between 2011 and 2017, the hotel underwent a $130 million overhaul, including noise-canceling windows and doors in guest rooms.
 The renovation was finished in 2017, with updates in Tower Two.
 It is the largest hotel on the West Coast.

+Surrender of building

+In June 2023, Park Hotels & Resorts (an investment trust spun off from Hilton Worldwide in 2017) surrendered Hilton San Francisco Union Square and the nearby Parc 55 San Francisco to its lender JPMorgan Chase, citing San Francisco's "record high office vacancy; concerns over street conditions; lower return to office than peer cities; and a weaker than expected citywide convention calendar."
+At the request of Wilmington Trust, the entity representing the mortgage lenders, Hotel Value Asset Enhancement being appointed as the receiver for both hotels in October 2023.
+Hotel Value Asset Enhancement was initially obligated to sell the hotels within 11 months, but a judge later extended the sale deadline.
+Following multiple delays, Newbond and Conversant, two companies from New York, agreed to buy the two hotels in September 2025.

+2024 strike

+In September 2024, employees at the Hilton San Francisco Union Square hotel went on strike.
+On December 24, 2024, a four-year labor agreement was ratified, thus bringing the strike to an end.
+The Hilton San Francisco Union Square was the last of numerous San Francisco-area hotels which saw workers go on strike in 2024 to reach a labor agreement.